 PRO RACES IN THE TRIVENETO

 I have many great memories of the Giro del Veneto, which was always the highlight of my summer.
 Before the start, you were free to walk among the ammiraglie (team cars) and take photos of your favorite riders, collect autographs, and enjoy the exciting atmosphere.
 Two editions stand out in my memory.
 In 1998, while heading to the race, I ran into my beloved bike mechanic, Renzo Bertocco, and we rode up to Rovolon to see the riders pass.
-We found ourselves next to the wife of pro who was in the race.
-She told us that he had been excited to be on Lance Armstrong's team, but quickly found out, to his great disappointment, what an obnoxious person Lance was, and left the team.
+We found ourselves standing next to the wife of a pro who was in the race.
+She told us that he'd been excited to be on Lance Armstrong's team, but quickly found out, to his great disappointment, what an obnoxious person Lance was, and left the team.
 That would be the only time that Renzo and I would ever ride together.
 I continued on alone to see the race again on the fearsome Roccolo climb, which I had to ascend between two rows of spectators who left only a narrow lane to ride on.
-I was at my absolute limit when a doofus riding down fell in my path.
+I was at my absolute limit when a descending doofus fell in my path.
 Fortunately, spectators pulled him out of my way just in time!
 When I got to the top I heard someone calling my name.
-It was noneother than my dear friend Mario, who had ridden all the way down from home near Asolo, and I found my friend Ivana and her husband nearby.
+It was noneother than my dear friend Mario, who had ridden all the way down from his home near Asolo, and I found my late friend Ivana and her husband nearby.